wilsonianb/rippled-docs/README.md

 docker run -e GIT_REMOTE=ripple GIT_BRANCH=master -v $PWD:/opt/docs --rm bwilsonripple/rippled-docs:latest
 ```

-After building the docs, an `html` directory will be copied to your current working directory.
+After building the docs, an `html` folder will be copied to your current working directory.
 Navigate to the `html/index.html` file in your browser to see the docs.

 Substitute `GIT_REMOTE` and/or `GIT_BRANCH` to build docs for your own branch.